This manual is for Eclector version 0.12.0.

 Figure 2.2 illustrates how the customizable generic functions described in this section are called through the client interface and the implementation of the reader algorithm.

-This generic function is called by read
+This generic function is called by eclector.reader:read

-if read
+if

-is called with a
+is called with a false value for the recursive-p

-with the necessary context for a global read
+parameter.
+It calls thunk with the necessary context for a global

-following the object.
-If preserve-whitespace-p is false, this
+consuming any whitespace following the object.
+If

-function reads up to one character of whitespace after thunk
+preserve-whitespace-p is false, this function reads up to one

-returns.
-By default, this function returns the object or
+function returns the object or eof-value returned by thunk

-eof-value returned by thunk as its sole value.
+as its sole value.

 Note: This generic function may return more values in addition to the one described above.
 Clients may use this feature to communicate additional information between methods (see Parse result construction features).
 Client defined methods on this generic function should accept such additional values when calling thunk, a next method or